 A Commitment to Community Service

 Riley Stingley Brazas has a proud history of serving its community.
-The firm and all of its attorneys take seriously the responsibility to advise and aid civic and charitable organizations in Fulton and Callaway County.
-All of the members of the firm work to give back to the community, and that service to others is one of the qualities of Riley & Stingley that makes this firm unique.
+The firm and all its attorneys take seriously the responsibility to advise and aid civic and charitable organizations in Fulton and Callaway County.
+All the members of the firm work to give back to the community, and that service to others is one of the qualities of Riley Stingley Brazas that makes this firm unique.

 The firm’s history goes back nearly 100 years when W.B.
 Whitlow began the practice of law in the city of Fulton.
 W.B.
 Whitlow served federal and local governments, represented central Missouri in the Missouri State Senate, and was well known throughout the state representing banks which were closed during the Great Depression.
 The Whitlow name is still seen throughout the town as the old Whitlow farm eventually became a subdivision and the Whitlow branch of Stinson Creek still runs through town.

-Thomas M. Dunlap’s family also traces its history to the earliest days of Fulton and Callaway County.
+Former partner in the firm, Thomas M. Dunlap traces his family history to the earliest days of Fulton and Callaway County.
 In fact, his ancestors gave the city the name of Fulton.
 Dunlap joined the firm in 1975 upon graduation from the University of Missouri-Columbia School of Law.
 Dunlap was a founding member of the Fulton Area Development Corporation-the entity charged with economic development in Callaway County-and served for many years as its President.
 He has also served as President of the where the heritage of our community is recognized annually.